 The last thing you want is to integrate electronic invoicing software into your accounting system only to realize you can receive e-invoices from your trading partners.

-Therefore, it makes perfect sense to find out if your Singapore Access Point provider offers translation services.
+So, it's perfect for me to find out if your Singapore Access Point provider offers translation services.

 The idea is to make sure that you can receive e-invoices from other businesses that aren’t using the same EDI format as yours.
-Think of it as a way of ensuring your e-invoicing infrastructure is as universal as possible.
+Think of it as ensuring your e-invoicing infrastructure is as universal as possible.

 True, the PEPPOL standards are straightforward.
 Throw the e-invoicing registration grant in Singapore into the mix, and every business will want to implement the use of e-invoices.